RafaLinaresMolina/simplePrettyConsoleLog/README.md

 # Simple Pretty console.log

-Just a simple js file for make the console.log a bit more colorfull and readable.
+Just a simple js file for make the console.log a bit more colorfull and readable on the browser.

 ## Config
 For the moment the config is in the same js file.